-While you might be in the habit of remembering to wear sunscreen, it’s equally as important to don a pair of sunglasses to protect your eyes.
+While you might be in the habit of remembering to wear sunscreen, it’s just as important to don a pair of sunglasses to protect your eyes.

 Of course, you might also want your sunglasses to make a statement, helping to show off your personality.
 Here are our top picks that offer both protection and style.

-After that, we looked for bonus comfort and safety features, like polarized and scratch-resistant lenses.
-Of course, we also kept an eye out for impressive style notes, a wide variety of color options, highly regarded customer reviews, and affordability.
+After that, we looked for bonus comfort and safety features, such as polarized and scratch-resistant lenses.
+We also kept an eye out for impressive style notes, a wide variety of color options, highly regarded customer reviews, and affordability.

 A good pair of sunnies can range widely in price, depending on the brand and features.
 Our choices use the following price guide: